bernardomnunes/saas-doctor/README.md

 ## Getting Started

-First, run the development server:
+First, install the dependencies of the project:

 ```bash
 npm i
 ```

-And them:
+And them run the development server:

 ```bash
 npm run dev
 ```

-## apply the schema to the database
+## Apply the schema to the Database

 ```bash
 npx drizzle-kit push
 ```

-## drizzle studio
+## Drizzle Studio

 ```bash
 npx drizzle-kit studio